ironcore-dev/ironcore/docs/proposals/07-quota.md

 [Kubernetes Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) are a great way to limit resource consumption for core Kubernetes types (allowing to manage things like overall CPU consumption) and resource count for all types.
-However, when it comes to limiting resource usage for custom types (in this special case, the `onmetal-api` types), the Kubernetes Quota system falls short of providing means to do so.
+However, when it comes to limiting resource usage for custom types (in this special case, the `ironcore` types), the Kubernetes Quota system falls short of providing means to do so.

-For `onmetal-api` it should be possible to limit the actual requested resources like the total number of used CPUs, storage and memory as well as limit the count of resources by a given dimension (e.g. number of `Machine`s for a given `MachineClass`).
+For `ironcore` it should be possible to limit the actual requested resources like the total number of used CPUs, storage and memory as well as limit the count of resources by a given dimension (e.g. number of `Machine`s for a given `MachineClass`).